Application Guidelines for Food Vendors

 - Single serving utensils, squeeze bottles or individual serving portions only

-- Samples must be kept covered and protected from cross-contamination (i.e. sneeze guard)
+- Samples must be kept covered and protected from cross-contamination (such as sneeze guard)

 - No bare-hand contact is allowed